Cause-effect perception in an object place task: Methods

 \subsubsection{Questionnaire}

-After each session, the user is tasked to create a causal graph consisting of the nodes \textit{glass color, glass weight} and \textit{glass stability}.
-To ease the construction, the participant may also answer binary questions regarding the existence of all possible relations.
-Based on the answer, the instructor then draws the causal graph as a graphical representation of the answers.
-The questionnaire can be seen in the appendix.
+After each session, the \revisionEnhancement{participant} is tasked to create a causal graph consisting of the nodes \textit{glass color, glass weight} and \textit{glass breakability} \revisionEnhancement{with qualitative (binary) relations}. \revisionEnhancement{To introduce the concept of causality, the participant is primed by an interventional definition of causality, i.e., manipulations of X propagate to Y but not the other way around \cite{pearl_2009}.} To ease the construction, the participant may also answer binary questions regarding the existence of all possible relations.
+Based on the answer, \revisionEnhancement{the participant or (if necessary)} the instructor then draws the causal graph as a graphical representation of the answers. \revisionEnhancement{If the participant cannot specify the directionality of influence (e.g., the binary responses are symmetric), the edge is considered undirected.
+Therefore, it is not possible to give contradictory answers.} The questionnaire is included in the appendix.

-All other properties (e.g. regarding the shape or 3D model of the glass in general) are held fixed.
-Changing the glass weight and the glass color is due to careful considerations regarding background knowledge of the participants.
-The relationship between the weight of an object and its stability may be acquired through everyday life.
-For example, fragile materials benefit from an increased width such that the overall stability increases.
-This additional material will consequently result in higher weight.
-For the color however, there is no such simple rule.
-Therefore this link between the stability of the glass and its color can be seen as \textit{more artificial} than the weight-stability relationship.
-This is considered as to reduce the interference of acquired knowledge throughout the experiment and prior knowledge.
+All other properties (e.g., regarding the shape or 3D model of the glass in general) are held fixed.
+Changing the glass weight and color is a result of careful consideration of the participants' background knowledge.
+The relationship between an object's weight and its breakability can be observed through everyday life.
+For example, fragile materials benefit from an increased width, thereby reducing overall breakability.
+This additional material will consequently result in a higher weight.
+For the color, however, there is no such simple rule.
+Therefore, this link between the glass' breakability and its color can be seen as \textit{more artificial} than the weight-breakability relationship.
+This is considered to reduce the interference of acquired knowledge throughout the experiment and prior knowledge.
 After the last session, participants are asked about their optimization strategy.